WowLabz/dot_marketplace_docker/README.md

 ![Screenshot_20211027_131031](https://user-images.githubusercontent.com/66478092/139021709-f6ae6ecb-3f03-41fd-bb8a-399f88a6f3fc.png)

-* Notificatons are shown on the right for each transaction & the task is created.
+* Notifications are shown on the right for each transaction & the task is created.

 ![Screenshot_20211027_131201](https://user-images.githubusercontent.com/66478092/139021812-6b327be5-acb9-4915-bbe1-23bc3e620e6d.png)